The Scoop On Goop

 Dermatologist tested, ophthalmologist tested, hypo-allergenic are claims paid for by companies.
 They are meaningless.
 Anyone can react to anything.
 Plus, those products being tested are laden with toxic chemicals, for which long-term effects are not being tested.
 So what does tested by a doctor really mean?
 Nothing, more than more marketing tricks and claims that are paid for.

 Companies cannot claim any physiological change to the skin/body.
 If you claim such a change is produced by your product, you have to classify it as a drug, which has its own set of rules that are far more rigorous than cosmetic regulations.

 For example, deodorant does not alter any bodily function, but antiperspirants do.
 Therefore, only antiperspirants fall into the drug category.
 Cosmetics can’t claim to affect anything beneath the first layer of skin, like sweat glands, for instance.
 Those glands are under the top layer, and because of that, companies can’t claim that a product can affect capillaries, hair follicles, circulation, inflammation, sebum production, etc...
-It implies “change” to a biological function that occurs beneath the surface layer of the skin, which would automatically classify them into over-the-counter/drug.
+It implies “change” to a biological function that occurs beneath the surface layer of the skin, which would automatically classify as over-the-counter/drugs.